Adidas bets on high-tech running shoe to catch up to rivals

-NEW YORK Adidas AG (ADSGn.DE) on Wednesday introduced a running shoe with technical features it says could eventually make it a leader in an area of sports gear where it has lagged competitors.
+NEW YORK Feb 13 Adidas AG on Wednesday introduced a running shoe with technical features it says could eventually make it a leader in an area of sports gear where it has lagged competitors.

-The product is aimed squarely at serious runners, a market currently dominated by brands like Brooks, a unit of Berkshire Hathaway (BRKa.N), New Balance and Asics, rather than people who just wear running shoes to get around.
+The product is aimed squarely at serious runners, a market currently dominated by brands like Brooks, a unit of Berkshire Hathaway, New Balance and Asics, rather than people who just wear running shoes to get around.

-Other companies also pushing hard to get a bigger foothold in the specialty running shoe market include VF Corp's (VFC.N) The North Face and Under Armour (UA.N).
+Other companies also pushing hard to get a bigger foothold in the specialty running shoe market include VF Corp's The North Face and Under Armour.

 But Adidas is betting that technology will help it win over runners notorious for their brand loyalty.